Gaganamjali-B/ToDolist/README.md

 1. Clone or download this repository.
 2. Open the `TASK1.html` file in your web browser.
 3. Start adding your tasks.

 ---

-## 📜 Internship Info
-This project fulfills **Task 1** requirements:
-1. Create a basic HTML page with headings, text, and links.
-2. Style using CSS.
-3. Add JavaScript interactivity.

----